 Before starting with your valuation you should establish a good information base, whether you’re doing it for your company internally or for an external client, which will save you time and prevent mistakes.
 This means going through a checklist on the assignment’s characteristics and collecting all key information.

 If you’re carrying out a valuation as an external consultant you will also have to be familiar with the legal framework of the valuation and include the necessary disclaimers in the contract and report, as well as requesting a letter of representation signed by the management to confirm the truthfulness and completeness of the information given before delivering the final valuation report.

 However, this doesn’t save you from doing your best to extract all useful information for the valuation.
 This is one of the most challenging aspects of valuations, since many companies are unwilling to give out too much information.
 Also, a strong focus is placed on past information, while valuations are forward-looking, so details on the future strategy are essential.
 For a valuation, all information is potentially useful and can have an impact on value.
-This is something that the client needs to know from the start, just as he/she needs to know that any new version of the financial plan delivered or late delivery of information means more hours and additional charges.
-So it is important to establish a good communication with the client so that both parties are clear about the extent of work and to allow the collection of information to take place quickly and smoothly.
+It is important to establish a good communication with the client to allow the collection of information to take place quickly and smoothly.

 The valuer should go through a checklist, verbally or in writing, before accepting the project:

 - First by establishing the scope and audience of the valuation as well as the intended use of the report: this will directly influence the type of valuation to carry out.
 The reasons behind the potential investment, if this applies, as well as the planned holding period will also affect the valuation and the additional consulting work that is appropriate to offer;